decc/calculator-book/South-Africa.md

 *	Our calculator team does not have the resources to efficiently share the calculator at the individual level.
 We therefore strive to target specific nodes that can further share the calculator with their constituency.
 For example, we plan to train teachers in charge of relevant subjects (e.g. geography, life sciences etc.) at the provincial level who can then dessiminate the calculator to the teachers at the local level.
 *	The 2050 Calculator is a complex energy model that contains a certain degree of data gaps and it relies on many assumptions.
 Framing the calculator accurately for the target audience when it is communicated is important to optimise engagements into being constructive.
 For example, it is important to be transparent with the limitations and remind the audience that this is a scenario building tool.

-##Project Management team for South Africa
+Project Management team for South Africa:

 * Project Leader: Deborah Ramalope, Chief Director Climate Change Mitigation, contact email: <Dramalope@environment.gov.za> Tel: +27 12 399 9160
 * Project Manager: Olga Chauke, Director: Energy Mitigation, email: <Ochauke@enviroment.gov.za>, Tel +27 12 399 9161, supported by Kent Buchanan, Control Environmental Officer: Energy Mitigation, email: Kbuchanan@environment.gov.za  Tel: +27 12 399 8868